-- 6.1 The Council's Code of Conduct is based on and is consistent with the principle of public life set out in Section 28 of the Localism Act 2011 which are selflessness, integrity, objectivity, accountability, openness, honesty and leadership. - 6.2 Under Section 30 of the Localism Act 2011 and The Relevant Authorities (Disclosable Pecuniary Interests) Regulation 2012 requires every member to notify the Monitoring Officer of any registerable interests which he/she holds, within one month of election or appointment.
+The Code of Conduct for Members requires every member to notify the Monitoring Officer of any registerable interests which he/she holds, within one month of election or appointment.
 Members' declarations or registerable interests are then held in a public register of interests.
 The member may not act as a member until he/she has completed that declaration.
 In addition, the member must notify the Monitoring Officer of any change in his/her registerable interests within 28 days of becoming aware of that change.

-The information will then be included in a public register of interests; - 6.3 Also a member must disclose on the prescribed form any disclosable pecuniary interests or other interests they may have arising as a result of his/her appointment to an outside body.
-For example a Member who is appointed as a Director of an outside body may have a disclosable pecuniary interest (DPI) if that outside body has a contract with the Council.
-The Members should register his/her DPI in accordance with the
+Membership of an outside body can be a registerable interest under any of the following headings in the prescribed form: